• Products

 Municipal bonds Debt issued by a state, county, or town to finance capital expenditures such as road construction; often tax-free at the federal level but may be subject to state or local income taxes

-Investment-grade (IG) corporate bonds High-quality bonds issued by companies with solid financial footing; offer moderate interest rates in exchange for moderate risk
+Investment-grade (IG) corporate bonds High-quality bonds issued by companies considered to be on solid financial footing; offer moderate interest rates in exchange for moderate risk

 Global bonds A bond traded outside the country/currency it originated from